 Most commonly seen when evaluating applicants for open positions, B|G has found that the Halo Effect is unfortunately found in many organizations across industries.
 Leaders can be held hostage by the Halo Effect when developing strategy and evaluating other organization’s successful strategies.
 What are ways in which organizations can move past the Halo Effect and properly develop strategic goals and objectives?

-A well-known topic in psychology, the Halo Effect is the idea that if we perceive someone as being good or successful in one category, they will be good or successful in subsequent categories.
-The same phenomenon may also occur if someone is considered to be unsuccessful in a certain category, they will be perceived as unsuccessful in subsequent categories.
-The Halo Effect was first derived from a psychologist who studied how military officers ranked their soldiers’ ability and performance.
-The Halo Effect also creates significant mistakes and inaccuracies in today’s companies, governments and non-profits.
+A well-known topic in psychology, the Halo Effect is defined as the tendency for an impression created in one areas to influence opinion in another area.
+For instance, if we perceive someone as being good or successful in one category, we might think they will be good or successful in subsequent categories.
+Likewise, if we perceive someone as being bad or unsuccessful in a category, we might perceive them as being unsuccessful in all categories.
+Understanding this phenomenon is important because it can create significant mistakes and inaccuracies in today’s companies, governments, and non-profits.
 How can organizations overcome the Halo Effect when developing strategy?

 In a highly digital world where information is easily attainable, articles exist from many different sources that discuss how organizations can follow specific steps in order to obtain organizational success.
-These articles typically look at examples of other successful organizations, mirroring strategies they have in place that have gotten them to where they are today.
-Advice provided by these articles and other sources may lead to success in certain cases, but organizations should learn to take risk and make decisions that reflect their own unique circumstances.
+These articles typically provide case studies of successful organizations, highlighting the strategies that were used that got these organizations to where they are today.
+Advice provided by these articles and other sources may lead to success in certain cases, but organizations should avoid falling influence to the Halo Effect learn to take risks and make decisions that reflect their own unique circumstances.

 Organizations sometimes make the mistake of focusing only on the long term success metrics.
 Popular management stories always peddle the elusive myth that success can be sustained for many years, which is unattainable except for only a select few organizations.
 Focusing solely on long-term success leads to short-term failures and a decrease in momentum.